SamanthaEgge/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference between .forEach and .map is that forEach executes a function against the ORIGINAL array and map creates a NEW array with the function.

 2. What is the difference between a function and a method?
+A function is code that is called by name and only operates on data passed to it via the parameters, while a method is called against something specific using '.' and operates specifically on that object.

 3. What is closure?
+Closure is when an inside function is used to preserve a variable by hiding it from the scope of the upper level function, but allowing for it to change/execute variables on a lower scope and outputting that value.

 4. Describe the four rules of the 'this' keyword.
+ a.
+Window Binding - The most basic level of 'this', set by being in an object or at  a global level just by existing
+ b.
+Implicit Binding - Where the 'this' is bound to an object by '.'
+ c.
+New Binding - It is used in constructor functions, and is used in helping create new objects based upon it.
+ d.
+Explicit Binding - 'This' is set to explicit when it is called with a method to change/add/modify a object. aka call, apply

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is used to gain access to the properties and functions of the parent class so that they can be called and used by the child.

 ## Project Set up